natecollins/cfgbackup/README.md

 `NOTIFY_EMAIL`[Deafult value: ` ` (blank)]
 The email to send failures and notification to.
 You must have a Mail Transfer Agent installed to handle actual sending of email.
 If this setting is left blank, then no emails will be sent.
-Setting this is highly recommened!
+Setting this is highly recommended!
 ```
 NOTIFY_EMAIL=admin@example.com
 NOTIFY_EMAIL=root@localhost